Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Acknowledgments

 \section{Acknowledgments}

 We thank Scott Aaronson, Lijie Chen and William Kretschmer for helpful conversations about the (im)possibility of quantumly efficiently sampling matrices jointly with their permanents.
-We also thank Alexandra (Sasha) Levinshteyn for help with typesetting parts of this manuscript.
+We thank Alexandra (Sasha) Levinshteyn for help with typesetting parts of this manuscript.
+Finally, we thank Daniel Apon, Tomoyuki Morimae, Barak Nehoran, Luowen Qian and Amit Sahai for useful comments on the writeup.

 The authors were supported in part by AFOSR, NSF 2112890, NSF CNS-2247727 and a Google Research Scholar award.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-23-1-0543.